 The delivery of our services requires skilled and qualified workers with specialized skills and experience who can perform physically demanding work.
 As a result of the volatility of the oilfield services industry and the demanding nature of the work, workers may choose to pursue employment in fields that offer a more desirable work environment at wage rates that are competitive.
 Our ability to be productive and profitable will depend upon our ability to employ and retain skilled workers.
 In addition, our ability to expand our operations depends in part on our ability to increase the size of our skilled labor force.
 The demand for skilled workers is high, and the supply is limited.
-As a result, competitors.
-A significant increase in the wage spaid by competing employers could result in a reduction of our skilled labor force, increases in the wage rates that we must pay, or both.
+As a result, competition for experienced oilfield service personnel is intense, and we face significant challenges in competing for crews and management with large and well-established competitors.
+A significant increase in the wages paid by competing employers could result in a reduction of our skilled labor force, increases in the wage rates that we must pay, or both.
 If either of these events were to occur, our capacity and profitability could be diminished and our growth potential could be impaired.